 Fuel Filter

 The electric fuel pump burns itself trying to push past a clogged filter.
 Cars usually have two filters.
-One in the gas tank and one at the fuel injectors or carburetor.
-Only the line filter needs to be replaced unless a severe and unique issue causes a lot of dirt to enter the gas tank.
+There is one filter located in the gas tank and another at the fuel injectors or carburetor.

 Fuel Lines